College of Science and Health > Student Resources > COVID-19 Updates and Student Resources FAQs

 7 Habits of Success for Online Classes

 1. Time management: Set a calendar for all of your class times and when major assignments are due and when tests are scheduled.
+Also, the College of Education's Academic Success Center provides workshops and support for students to help with building study skills and setting academic goals, regardless of the student's home college.

 2. Define your workspace: Try to create a private and distraction-free space.